 As you decide to try a few meatless meals a week, consider that going organic vegan has the least environmental impact.
 It is also important to know that beef is the meat that has the highest impact.
-Another convincing statistic provided by the FAO is that with one hectare of land, a farmer can feed up to 30 people people on a vegan diet throughout the year but only 5-10 people if the same area is used for the production of eggs, milk and/or meat.
+Here is another convincing statistic provided by the FAO.
+With one hectare of land, a farmer can feed up to 30 people people on a vegan diet throughout the year.
+Comparatively, only 5-10 people if the same area is used for the production of eggs, milk and/or meat.

 If you are not ready to give up meat, don’t worry; you can just commit to adding a meatless day or two to your diet each week- like Meatless Monday!
 As you experiment with new recipes you may find that giving up meat can be tastier than you thought!
 On that note, I’d like to share a few ideas for Meatless Monday with you below.